sqlxpert/stay-stopped-aws-rds-aurora/README.md

 operation: Instance NAME_OF_YOUR_RDS_DATABASE_INSTANCE **is not in** available state.

 After receiving this error, the Lambda function calls `describe_db_instances` to find out what is going on with an RDS database.
-Does the fact that a stop request and a status request are always separate, non-atomic operations (with no provision for locking control of the database in between) make a race condition inevitable with RDS?
+Does the fact that a stop request and a status request are always separate, non-atomic operations(with no provision for locking control of the database in between) make a race condition inevitable with RDS?
 No, as long as we stop first and ask questions later!
 Repeating both operations in that order until the database is finally stopped covers all the possibilities.

 > Stopping a cloud database is not so simple; it's a distributed computing problem.
 Each professional who tackles a complex problem contributes a piece of the puzzle.
 By publishing our work on an open-source basis, we can learn from each other.
 Please get in touch with ideas for improving Stay-Stopped!

-For further reading:
+### Further Reading

 - [Making retries safe with idempotent APIs](https://aws.amazon.com/builders-library/making-retries-safe-with-idempotent-APIs/) by Malcolm Featonby, in the _Amazon Builder's Library_.